 These Rules recognize the ownership of and rights associated with Groundwater as described in Texas Water Code Section 36.002.
-In signing the "Acknowledgement Affidavit" on the back of the HGCD Registration or Application forms to drill an Exempt or Permitted Well, the landowner/agent is attesting to complete ownership of the Groundwater Rights beneath the land surface where the well(s) is to be drilled or to be used as Permit Acreage for an Operating Permit.
+In signing the "Acknowledgement Affidavit" on the back of the HGCD Registration or Application forms to drill an Exempt or Permitted Well, or maintain an Existing Well on tracts of land subdivided after August 10, 2023 the landowner/agent is attesting to complete ownership of the Groundwater Rights beneath the land surface where the well(s) is to be drilled or to be used as Permit Acreage for an Operating Permit.